 Local Sporting Champions

 This program gives young athletes (aged 12–18) grants of up to $500 to pay for travel, accommodation, uniforms or equipment when competing, coaching or officiating at recognised sporting championships.
 For more information, view the Local Sporting Champions page on the AIS website.

 There are a number of opportunities for individuals and sporting organisations to receive funding through the Australian Sports Commission (ASC).
 Please visit their website for information regarding the various funding programs.

 Get in the Game

 Get in the Game The Queensland Government's Get in the Game initiative supports sport and recreation at the grassroots level.
 Get in the Game comprises three new funding programs worth $100 million over the three years.
 Get Started, Get Going and Get Playing Places and Spaces are designed to get more people, especially children and young people, playing sport and involved in recreation activities.
-For more information visit the Queensland Government website for more information.
+For more information visit the Queensland Government Funding and grants for more information.